-The lectures are given in building 321, room 033, on Thursdays from 1 pm – 2.30 pm (approximately).
-The computer exercises take place immediately after the lectures in the same room.
-Terminals are reserved until 5 pm; a teaching assistant will be present.
-You may also use the terminals outside this time-window, provided you can find a terminal that is not occupied.
-The computer exercises are on the topic of last week’s lecture.
-The computer exercises should be carried out in groups of 2-3.
+The lectures are given in building 321, room H033, on Thursdays from 1 pm – 2.30 pm (approximately).
+The computer exercises take place immediately after the lectures in the same room; a teaching assistant will be present.
+The computer exercises are on the topic of the current week’s lecture.
+The exercises should be carried out in groups of 2-3.

-Lecture notes and exercise texts and materials are available through campusnet (one week in advance - as a rule).
+Lecture notes and exercise texts and materials are available through CampusNet.

 This is a 5 ECTS point course corresponding to a work load of 8-10 hours work per week and most of this time is used to implement the image analysis models in the exercises.
 Some of the algorithms are complicated and the computations can be time-consuming.
 You can only understand these algorithms fully by implementing them, so that you can test the effect of varying data and parameters.
 Hence a successful completion of the course (and exam) requires that your implementation works and that you demonstrate a good understanding of the strengths and weaknesses of the models.

 Introduction; Fitting of image functions (Course note pp. 1-14)

 |I. MR bias field correction|

 |2||13 Sep||kvle||Landmark based registration (Course note pp. 15-24)||II.
 Landmark-based registration|